dgodovich/personal_logseq/pages/BioE Colloquium.md

+- [[Dec 4th, 2025]] Peng Yin, [[Harvard]] , DNA Based Measurement tools
+	- Snoozefest of a talk
+	- SABER-FISH
+	- bunch of other cool stuff that I don't remember at all because it was so boring
-- [[Nov 6th, 2025]] Ahmad Khalil Harvard Synthetic Reconstitution of Cellular Function
+- [[Nov 6th, 2025]] Ahmad Khalil, [[Harvard]] , Synthetic Reconstitution of Cellular Function
 	- synthetic biology to make complex systems possible
 	- epigenetic memory circuits
 	- multiple valency of reader part suppresses noise